Demo 1: Continuity, Plotting, and Partial Derivatives#

 plot(g_expr,(x,-5,2), ylabel='g(x)')

-Notice the function is discontinuous in \(x = 0\).
-Note that Python/CAS cannot be used to prove discontinuity in \(x = 0\).
+Notice that the function is discontinuous at \(x = 0\).
+Be aware that Python/CAS cannot be used to prove discontinuity at \(x = 0\).
 This would require a so called epsilon-delta-argument, which Python/CAS cannot help us with.
 Sympy will, for example, differentiate the function without raising any suspicion of discontinuity.

 g_expr.diff(x)